ColDog5044/ColDog5044.github.io/_posts/2025-12-23-How-to-Setup-Domain-Controllers-Pt4.md

 In this fourth part of the Domain Controller series, we'll configure a Read-Only Domain Controller (RODC) using Windows Server Core.
 Server Core provides a minimal installation with no graphical user interface, reducing the attack surface and resource requirements.
 Combined with an RODC, this makes an ideal configuration for branch offices or remote locations with limited physical security.

+**Why This Matters for Your Homelab:**

+While you may not have branch offices in your homelab, configuring an RODC on Server Core provides excellent hands-on experience with:
+- **Command-line administration** - Essential skills for managing production servers
+- **Security concepts** - Understanding read-only replicas and credential caching
+- **Remote management** - PowerShell remoting and headless server management
+- **Resource efficiency** - Running more services on limited hardware

+These skills directly translate to enterprise environments where Server Core RODCs are deployed in remote sites, DMZs, or cloud regions.

 > **Prerequisites:**
 > - A functioning Active Directory domain with at least one writable domain controller
 > - Completed [Part 1](How-to-Setup-Domain-Controllers-Pt1.md), [Part 2](How-to-Setup-Domain-Controllers-Pt2.md), and [Part 3](How-to-Setup-Domain-Controllers-Pt3.md)